 - Gain experience with the scientific process, using a One Health approach to address conservation and public health issues

 Interns will be matched with projects based on their main areas of interest.
-Potential projects may include: review of pangolin ecology and demographics in southeast Asia, trafficking routes for various threatened species, novel methods for control of disease in wildlife populations, wildlife-human epidemiology, and development of One Health training programs with international partners.
+Potential projects may include: assessing vectorborne disease prevalence in partner countries, exploring infectious diseases threatening wildlife species around the world, human-animal interface research and development of One Health training programs with international partners.

 - Experience in wildlife health and conservation, public health or animal health preferred